Warning this following post will seriously make you hungry!

 Rye is its most crucial ingredient, making the cake a light brown.
 It is often spiced with cloves, cinnamon, ginger and nutmeg.
 Several parts of the Netherlands have their local recipe, of which the most famous is “Oudewijvenkoek” (old wives’ cake) which is mostly eaten in the northern regions and is flavoured with aniseed.
 Ontbijtkoek is traditionally served at breakfast with a thick layer of butter on top, as a replacement for bread.
 However, due to its sweet taste, it is also served as a snack.
 It was such a strong, deep flavour and sumptuous, I’m not sure it needs the butter though as it’s so rich already.

 Griesmeel is granular milled wheat, spelt, corn or rice; this is simmered with milk, sugar and left to set as it cools.
 A traditional dessert but one that isn’t that common in most Dutch households.
 Ours was served with a reduced red berry sauce, it’s an old texture, like blamonge with a grain in it.

 Appelstroop (Apple concentrated Spread)

 Appelstroop, or apple syrup, is one of those condiments or ingredients that make Dutch food Dutch.
-Spreadable like a thick molasses.
-Appelstroop is made from reducing apple juice with other sugars until it thickens to a think gooey texture and is spread on rusk or rye bread.
-This paste was incredibly sweet but really nice on a plane rusk for breakfast.
+Spreadable like thick molasses.
+Appelstroop is made from reducing apple juice with other sugars until it thickens to a thick gooey texture and is spread on rusk or rye bread.
+This paste was incredibly sweet but nice on a plane rusk for breakfast.